-The time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.
-That being said you can expect to launch your MVP around four to six months after development begins.
+That being said, the time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.

 Before starting to build an MVP it’s important to scope your MVP.

 This all starts with an analysis of all the stakeholders as well as a competitor benchmarking to help guide your product decisions.

 It’s imperative that you have an in-depth understanding of your users and competitor landscape before you build an MVP.
 The research you do now will be a big help when you prioritise your features in the third step of the How to Build an MVP process.

 After you’ve launched your MVP, it’s time to employ the Build, Measure, Learn cycle:

 Once your Minimum Viable Product is out in the wild, it’s time to gather user feedback (Measure).

 With that user feedback, go back to your product scope: your MVP’s stakeholder analysis, user stories, UX/UI and feature list.
 Use it to discover improvements you can make to your product (Learn).

 Then, implement those improvements in your product (Build).